nick-valverde5/data-portfolio/customer-churn-analysis/README.md

 ## Conclusion
 This project helped me improve my SQL querying, dashboard design, and ability to communicate business findings using data visualization tools.
-## Use of AI
-I used AI as a learning assistant to help explain SQL errors, improve README wording, and practice how to communicate findings more clearly.
-I reviewed and edited the final project myself.